Yellow vs. White popcorn, what is the difference between them? I think this is the question that many people wonder about.

 Butter And Salt

-Butter is considered the most popular topping used with popcorn.
-All you need to do is melt the butter in the right amount on the pan.
+Butter is one of the most popular, and you can use it as a way to make seasonings stay on popcorn.
+Just melt the right amount of butter on the pan.
 Adjust the heat just right so as not to burn the butter.
-Finally, mix the melted butter and sprinkle a little salt on the popcorn to make it richer.
+Finally, mix the butter and sprinkle a little salt on the popcorn to make it richer.

 How can you resist the sweet taste of caramel popcorn?
 Caramel is a classic topping for popcorn.
 Prepare the butter, brown sugar, vanilla extract and boil the mixture until it thickens and bubbles.
 Don’t forget to mix it with the popcorn and enjoy.